-App-wise, there are AudioFX and a small browser, but this is still a pretty bare bones system.
-You won’t get very far without logging into Google Play and grabbing what you need.
-We’re unsure of its Sleep function.
-There’s no obvious Sleep button anywhere, and although it at least disabled the screens of our test laptops when we closed the lids, their fans were still running.
+One thing we’re unsure of is its “Sleep” function.
+There’s no obvious “Sleep” button anywhere, and although it at least disabled the screens of our test laptops when we closed the lids, their fans were still running.
 Other reports suggest it suspends fine, though, so we’ll give them the benefit of the doubt.

-In the last few years Android-x86 has gone from being just a smartphone x86 port to becoming a viable desktop.
-It is still bare bones, it still has no frills, but it works.
+In the last few years, Android-x86 has gone from being just a smartphone x86 port to becoming a viable desktop solution.
+It is still pretty minimalist, but it works.
 There are no nasty surprises waiting for you, no junkware, and it should work on any virtual machine without too many problems.

 2. Bliss OS

 The Bliss team has been at the forefront of Android desktop development for a number of years.
 Run by a team of volunteers, they have a vision of a synchronized OS spread across multiple devices and form factors.
-If you want to know what features will be in other Android distros in coming years, try Bliss.
+If you want to know which features will be in other Android distros in coming years, you can give Bliss a try.

-Its interface is innovative and extremely likable, letting you switch at will between a desktop system and a touch-style interface.
-Experimental Vulkan support is also available along with a “Blissify” option that lets you fine-tune your GUI in minute detail.
-Firefox is also pre-installed, and joy of joys, it suspends properly.
+Its interface is innovative and extremely engaging, letting you switch at will between a desktop system and a touch-style interface.
+Experimental Vulkan support is also available, along with a “Blissify” option that lets you fine-tune your GUI in minute detail.
+Firefox is also preinstalled, and the good news is that it suspends properly.

-Bliss certainly has its fans, and some hardware seems to work well – especially touch devices like the Surface Pro – but if you’re just using a keyboard and mouse, you may want to look elsewhere.
-If you’re interested in Bliss, now is a good time to check it out – just don’t expect a solid desktop experience.
+Bliss certainly has its fans, and some hardware seems to work well – especially touch devices like the Surface Pro.
+Older versions didn’t function as well with a keyboard and mouse, but newer versions seem to work better.
+If you’re interested in Bliss, now is a good time to check it out – just be prepared for some possible glitches.